Fabian-Rizzi/Fabian-Rizzi/README.md

 <!--
-**Randyvangz/randyvangz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on CapaciTechKids
+- 🔭 Currently working on CapaciTechKids
-- 🌱 I’m currently learning Machine Learning, Italian and Cyber Security
+- 🤔 Studying Machine Learning, Italian and Cyber Security
-- 👯 I’m looking to collaborate on new AI models regarding telemetry or music.
+- 👯 I’m looking to collaborate on new AI models regarding telemetry or music composing.
-- 🤔 I’m looking for social connections!
+- 🌱 Expanding my social networks!
-- 💬 Ask me about ...
+- 💬 Ask me about anything!
-- 📫 How to reach me: https://calendly.com/fabian-rizzi/meeeting-15
+- ⚡ How to reach me: https://calendly.com/fabian-rizzi/meeeting-15
-- 😄 Pronouns: Mr. or Sr.
+- 📫 Pronouns: Sr. or Mr.
-- ⚡ Fun fact: The Carabinieri (italian police) caught me and my wife speeding.
+- 😄 Fun fact: The Carabinieri (italian police) caught me and my wife speeding.
 They were holding sub-machineguns.
 We told them we were late to the airport, showed our boarding passes, we all laughed and they did not make a fuss about it.
 Italians are the best, aren't they?!

 -->